Cortez Bridge

 The current bridge was designated by the 1965 Legislature of Florida.

-In 2017, the Florida Department of Transportation began plans replace the Cortez Bridge with a high-level bridge.
+In 2017, the Florida Department of Transportation began plans to replace the Cortez Bridge with a high-level bridge.
 Construction is expected to begin in the mid-2020's.
 The new bridge will be 65 feet above the surface, and it will allow 98% of boats to pass underneath.